- in massage

 Usually, to begin with, there’s a steaming foot bucket.
 The masseuse pours a sachet of aromatic powder into the water – again, I always insist on essential oils.
 As an optional extra, after a good soak, you can have the dead skin scraped off the bottom of your feet.
 Now the preparation is over and the real work begins.
 Over the next hour, the masseuse will massage every bit of your feet and lower legs, which is so soothing you might actually fall to sleep!

 Enough of my babbling enthusiasm!
-The following article on the benefits of foot massage is from healthyandnaturalworld.com (full accreditation and link below).
+The following information on the benefits of foot massage is from healthyandnaturalworld.com (full accreditation and link below).
 Enjoy!

 The Health Benefits of Foot Massage